Skip to content

 • What the child's and the family's needs appear to be and whether the child is a Child in Need;

-• Whether the concern involves abuse or Neglect; and what extent the impact and influence of wider family and any other adults living in the household has on this, as well as community and environmental circumstances;
+• Whether the concern involves neglect, and the influence on this of the wider family and other adults living in the household, as well as community and environmental circumstances;

 • Whether there is any need for any urgent action to protect the child, or any other children in the household or wider community;

-• Note: if there is a concern with regards to trafficking, a referral into the National Referral Mechanism should be made.
-See - GOV.UK, Digital Referral System: Report Modern Slavery.
+• Note: if there is a concern with regard to trafficking, a referral to the National Referral Mechanism should be made.
+See GOV.UK, Digital Referral System: Report Modern Slavery.

-The child should participate and contribute directly to the assessment process based upon their age, understanding and identity.
+The child should participate and contribute directly to the assessment process based on their age, understanding and identity.
 They should be seen alone and if this is not possible or in their best interests, the reason should be recorded.
-The social worker should work directly with the child in order to understand their views and wishes, including the way in which they behave both with their care givers and in other settings.
+The social worker should work directly with the child to understand their views and wishes, including how they behave both with their caregivers and in other settings.
+The agreed local assessment framework should make a range of age-appropriate tools available to professionals to assist them in this work.

 The pace of the assessment needs to acknowledge the pace at which the child can contribute.
 However, this should not be a reason for delay in taking protective action.
 It is important to understand the resilience of the individual child in their family and community context when planning appropriate services.

 All agencies and professionals involved with the child, and the family, have a responsibility to contribute to the assessment process.
-This might take the form of providing information in a timely manner and direct or joint work.
-Differences of opinion between professionals should be resolved speedily but where this is not possible, these should be escalated to the line manager, with consideration for a meeting to take place to resolve any difference of opinion which may arise (see Sutton Local Safeguarding Children Partnership Procedures, Multi-Agency Escalation Policy and Procedure).
+This might take the form of providing information promptly and direct or joint work.
+Differences of opinion between professionals should be resolved speedily but, where this is not possible, the local arrangements for resolving professional disagreements should be implemented. (local dispute resolution / escalation process) - to follow.

 It is possible that professionals have different experiences of the child and family and understanding these differences will actively contribute to the understanding of the child / family.